MicrosoftDocs/cloud-adoption-framework/docs/scenarios/unified-operations/ready.md

 **Will you operate each cloud independently, or through a unified central operations approach?**

 Independent operations can double or triple your total cost of ownership.
-For some customers, Total Cost of Ownership (TCO) cost increases can be multiplied by over 10 times.
+For some customers, total cost of ownership (TCO) cost increases can be multiplied by over 10 times.
 To minimize costs and demands on your staff, best practice points to a unified operations approach for all cloud mixes for your hybrid and multicloud strategy.

-To learn more about unification of your cloud operations, see the articles on [Unified Operations](./unified-operations.md), [Governance](./govern.md) and [Operations management](./manage.md) for hybrid and multicloud solutions.
+To learn more about unification of your cloud operations, see the articles on [unified operations](./unified-operations.md), [governance](./govern.md) and [operations management](./manage.md) for hybrid and multicloud solutions.

 ## Next step: Prepare for hybrid and multicloud migration